jeffbass/yin-yang-ranch/README.rst

 images and event messages from 8-10 Raspberry Pi computers simultaneously.
 I use a variety of computer vision techniques implemented in Python.
 I have programs that can read the water meter.
-Or tell if that critter moving behind the barn is a coyote or a racoon.
+Or tell if that critter moving behind the barn is a coyote or a raccoon.

-I also have a website at `yin-yang-ranch.com <https://www.yin-yang-ranch.com/>`_ that will display some dashboards on weather, compost temperatures, solar power generation and when the last coyote was spotted.
-It is mostly a few pictures of the ranch for now while I am developing the dashboard software.
+I also have a website at `yin-yang-ranch.com <https://www.yin-yang-ranch.com/>`_ that will someday display some dashboards on weather, compost temperatures, solar power generation and when the last coyote was spotted.
+It is just a few pictures of the ranch for now while I am developing the dashboard software.

 .. contents::